Autophagia: Autophagia in rats

 Similar behavior has been observed in laboratory rats in experiments looking at spinal cord and peripheral nerve injuries.
 The resulting behavior consists of the rats licking and then chewing their nails, and the tips of their toes.
 In extreme cases, the rats will chew off whole toes or even the foot.

 In animals, autophagia tends to be restricted to the hind limbs and the lower parts of the abdomen.

 Symptoms include chewing of limbs, paws and tails.
 In extreme cases the entire tail is consumed.
 Unlike humans, the causes for autophagia in rats has not yet been determined.
-However, rats with spinal cord injuries have displayed autophagia as seen in Gopal et al. Rats with fewer lesions on their spinal cords, are more likely to display autopgahia compared with rats who have 100% of their spinal chord affected by lesions.
+However, rats with spinal cord injuries have displayed autophagia as seen in Gopal et al. Rats with fewer lesions on their spinal cords, are more likely to display autopgahia compared with rats who have 100% of their spinal cord affected by lesions.

 Potential treatment for rats with autophagia is providing metronizadol, which helps prevent autophagia behaviors as well as it prevent from occurring again.
 An environmental treatment, is placing a physical barrier of New Skin or a mouth guard to prevent rats from chewing their own skin.
 After testing this mixture on 24 rats with spinal cord injuries, only one rat had chewed its toes after a two- to three-week period.

 Once rats engage in autoaphagia, they continue with self-injurious behavior until the body deteriorates.

 Contrary to rats, in humans, there need not be a sensation of physical pain which leads to autophagia.
 Emotional pain and feelings of self isolation have been reported by human patients of autophagia.